guedou/TS-453Be/doc/qts_firmware_recovery.md

 Here are the content of the partitions:
 1. grub.cfg (the one that is edited during the Ubuntu installation) and GRUB modules
-2. Linux kernel images, initrd & QNAP softwares (qpkg.tar, rootfs2.bz, rootfs_ext.tgz)
+2. Linux kernel images, initrd & QNAP software (qpkg.tar, rootfs2.bz, rootfs_ext.tgz)
 3. same as #2 but for rescue
 5. empty
 6. empty